horatiu665/tweetlistener/wiki/tests/summer.md

 - The Swindle: 12425
 - Zombie Vikings: 985

-For each game, there are charts below showing the amount of data gathered per 3 day intervals between june and 12 august.
-Some games have an extra chart where the amount per day is shown, around the games' release dates.
+Charts were made for each game, presenting gathering amounts per 3 days and per day intervals.

 ### Analysis of tweets
 This section describes the steps taken for creating an overview of the gathered data